 Honolulu Civil Beat is a 501(c)3 tax-exempt news organization dedicated to cultivating an informed body of citizens, all striving to make Hawaii a better place to live.
 We achieve this through investigative and watchdog journalism, in-depth enterprise reporting, analysis and commentary that gives readers a broad view on issues of importance to our community.

 Entrepreneur and philanthropist Pierre Omidyar launched Civil Beat in 2010 as a local digital platform that looks beyond traditional print and television media approaches.
 To expand our reach so that more people in Hawaii have access to the information they need, Civil Beat removed its paywall in June 2016 and transitioned to 501(c)3 nonprofit status.
-We are a member of the Institute for Nonprofit News, a coalition of more than 100 nonprofit newsrooms across the U.S.
+We are members of the Institute for Nonprofit News, a coalition of more than 300 nonprofit newsrooms across the U.S.

 Our goal is to challenge our leaders to do better.
 We are the watchdogs of the public’s trust and we take seriously the mission to educate our citizens on important public issues.

 We provide a number of different forums for a broad range of news, views and commentary where citizens can debate the issues in a civil manner, free from cheap shots and personal swipes.
 Besides publishing CivilBeat.org, we hold regular public events including Civil Cafes and Hawaii Storytellers.
 Our Morning Beat newsletter is emailed to thousands of subscribers.
 Our Facebook page and Facebook groups host robust community debate and commentary.